raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_8.md

 You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).

-**Note: Please do not click the green 'What's next?' button (below right) as this link is not relevant to this training course.**
+**Note: Please do not click the green 'What's next?' button (below right), as this link is not relevant to this training course.**